commerce-docs/jitnotes/README.md

 3. **Previous version** number (Major.Minor.Patch).
 4. **Type** of ticket to include (Story, Bug, etc.)
 5. **Status** of tickets to include (Open, In Progress, Done, etc.)
-6. **Start date** for including ticket statuses set on and after the date.
+6. **Start date** for including GitHub PRs merged on and after the date.
-7. **End date** for including ticket statues set on and before the date.
+7. **End date** for including GitHub PRs merged on and before the date.
 8. **JIRA API token** for fetching the tickets that match the criteria.
 9. **GitHub API token** for fetching the PRs that correspond to the tickets.